-The U.S. Supreme Court will not hear an Indiana case on exactly who should have access to Great Lakes beaches.
+The U.S. Supreme Court will not hear an Indiana case on exactly who should have Great Lakes beach access.
 The case, BOBBIE GUNDERSON, V. STATE OF INDIANA, hoped to settle the question of legally defining the Ordinary High Water Mark on the inland Great Lakes.
-If SCOTUS took the case, it could have had a far-reaching impact over the entire Great Lakes region.
+If SCOTUS took the case, it could have had a far-reaching impact on the entire Great Lakes region.

 This means that the lower state courts rulings stand in which the public’s right to access the Great Lake’s shoreline after the U.S. Supreme Court announced Tuesday it was denying a petition to hear an appeal of an Indiana Supreme Court case over the matter.

 The case started in Indiana where in 2012, Bobbie and Donald Gunderson filed suit against the Town of Long Beach for allowing the public to use their beachfront property.
 The Gunderson’s held the position which they said their property extended to the water’s edge.
 In 2018 the Indiana Supreme Court disagreed and said their property only came to where the high-water mark usually hits the beach.
 Indiana’s position is that the state holds beach in trust for public use.
 Now the case is in front of the highest court of the land and the entire Great Lakes tourism industry is holding their collective breath.

 Michigan stands to be impacted the most if the Supreme Court takes the case and agrees with the Plaintiffs.
 With over 3,200 miles of shoreline, Michigan has the longest freshwater coastline in the US and the second-longest coastline next to Alaska.
 In 2014 tourist visitors to Michigan spent $22.8 billion, much of that along the state’s shoreline.
 Mostly on or near a Michigan beach.